Jypear/tocketry/docs/tutorial/quick_start.rst

 .. literalinclude:: /code/demos/minimal.py
     :language: py

-We initialized the Rocketry application, created one task which runs every day and then we started the app.
+We initialized the Tocketry application, created one task which runs every day and then we started the app.
 This is nothing fancy but gets you stared.

 What next
 ^^^^^^^^^

-This is only a small slice what Rocketry has to offer.
+This is only a small slice what Tocketry has to offer.
 Read further to explore the features.